Text-to-speech for students: enhancing the learning process

 Text-to-speech technology is an assistive technology that converts text into audio, often highlighting sections of the text as they are being read.

-Who does Text-to-speech technology help?
+Who does text-to-speech technology help?

 There is also evidence that TTS can be a useful learning tool for children who suffer from autism as well as emotional disabilities.

 TTS can be used on any device and can work on text files as well as web pages.
-It is becoming more and more common for parents of children who could benefit from TTS to contact the school about allowing their use in class.
+It is becoming more and more common for parents of children who could benefit from text-to-speech to contact the school about allowing their use in class.

-What makes Text-to-speech technology so effective?
+What makes text-to-speech technology so effective?

 Studies have shown how text-to-speech technology allows students to focus on the content rather than on the act of reading, resulting in a better understanding of the material.
 This not only makes students more likely to retain information, but it also increases their confidence and motivation.

 While some still maintain that audiobooks – or in general texts read by voice actors – are preferable to computer-generated voices, there is strong evidence supporting the claim that TTS can be an incredibly valuable tool for students of all ages.